Backpropagation

 • Training = minimizing loss

 Now the magic: we ask "how does each weight contribute to the loss?"
-The answer is the gradient — the derivative of loss with respect to each weight.
+The answer is the gradient — the derivative of loss with respect to each weight, computed with the chain rule.

-• Negative gradient = direction to reduce loss
+• Negative gradient = the direction that reduces loss

 Learning: Adjusting Weights